-While looking at an object, light enters the eyes through a transparent outer curved layer called the cornea and passes through the flexible biconvex clear lens in the eye, which changes shape to focus the rays of light on the photosensitive retina at the back of your eyes.
-In hyperopia, the curvature of these structures is too little either due to an abnormality in the shape or the eyes being too short, and the lens cannot adequately alter its shape to focus nearby objects.
+While looking at an object, light enters the eyes through a transparent outer curved layer called the cornea and passes through the flexible biconvex clear lens in the eye, to focus the rays of light on the photosensitive retina at the back of your eyes.
+In hyperopia, the curvature of the cornea is too weak or the eyeball is too long.
+This causes the incoming light rays to focus behind the retina instead of directly on it.

 How does hyperopia affect you?